joaquinloncon/Projects/README.md

 ## What to expect?

-Projects with focus on predictions with Machine Learning, and a too basic data analysis
+Projects with focus on predictions with Machine Learning algorithms and a very simple data analysis.